 Most sites are free, although a few make a small charge, and some can be visited only as part of a guided tour.
 You can get details from the website, and if your interest is in French culture and architecture, then it is certainly worth the time and effort to translate the website information – Google Translate will make a passable, if imperfect, stab at translating for you, enough anyway for you to get the gist.

-There is a pdf document that gives short descriptions of locations across Paris and the surroundings areas, but not elsewhere.
+There is plenty of info with short descriptions of locations across Paris and the surroundings areas, but not elsewhere.
 So, if you intend travelling more widely across France on these two days, it is worth bobbing in to the local tourist information centre and asking which properties, etc., might be open specifically for Les Journées du Patrimoine.
 If you are staying in Paris, you can get a printed programme from the Ministère de la Culture et de la Communication de Paris (182 rue St-Honoré, 1st arrondisement), open 14-20 September 9.30am-7pm (4pm on Sunday).